ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. The Registration Officer can input three types of documents- POA, POI and POR while registering an individual
    * POA refers to Proof of address, POI is proof of Identity and POR is proof of relationship
 2. The Registration officer collects these documents from individual and scans them
-1. The scan and upload should work in such a way that copy of documents should not be saved in system or any external device.
+1. The scan and upload works in such a way that copy of documents is not saved in system or any external device.
 1. The scanner scans the documents and upload them to the registration client machine
 1. The following parameters should be met while document upload
    * System lists various document categories as configured by admin